I can’t believe I’ve been blogging for 4 years already! It’s been a pleasure and I love you all.

-I can’t believe it y’all!
+I can’t believe it!
 Today marks my 4 year blogiversary!
 Four years ago I wrote my first blog post recapping my trip to California with friends.
 Little did I know hitting ‘publish’ would change my life!
 Fast forward 4 years and I am blessed to be operating Mash Elle as a full time job.
 I feel like the luckiest girl in the world to love what I do for work!
-If you’re thinking of starting a blog (I know a few of you who are!)
-I highly encourage you to take that first step (I know how difficult it is!) and publish your first blog post.
-You won’t regret it!
-Today I wanted to share 15 things I’ve learned from blogging thus far.
+Today I want to share 15 things I’ve learned from blogging thus far.
 If you have a blog, dreamed of having a blog one day or simply interested in what I’ve learned about blogging – this post is for you!

 10 Things I’ve Learned From Blogging

-7. Don’t buy followers.
 Don’t do it!
 Unfortunately, many bloggers pay for followers on their social media platforms, which are “bot” (fake) accounts.
 This practise is not only unfair to sponsors (who are paying to advertise their product to many fake accounts) but other bloggers.
 Buying followers can be tempting, as it is a cheap way to accelerate your following (and increase profit from sponsors).
 Good news to those honest bloggers out there: many brands are beginning to use web technology that can analyze your following and detect fake followers.
-I recently returned from the Fohr Card “Fohr U” Conference which shared they have just released technology that can detect the percentage of a blogger’s bot following and inactive following on Instagram.
-On the Fohr Card platform, sponsors will now be selecting bloggers based on their “active” following (ie. real followers!).
-Hallelujah!
-Concentrate your efforts on great content your followers will want to engage with.

 Shop White Dresses Under $100